 You might be reading this article because you are considering replacing your attic insulation or you are adding insulation to a newly constructed attic.
 If this is the case, you need to consider rodent activity as a potential major threat to your new insulation.
 Unfortunately, no insulation exists that is truly rodent resistant, even in the form of cellulose.

-The good news is that many companies, such as Attic Construction, specialize not only in the installation of new insulation, but also offer rodent proofing services.
+The good news is that many companies, such as Attic Construction, specialize not only in attic insulation installation but also offer rodent proofing services. but also offer rodent proofing services.
 If you are adding new attic insulation to your home, you must first make sure that no rodents are present, and then entirely rodent-proof the space before putting the insulation in.
 Though it is a large investment, the benefits of rodent proofing your attic are vast and very worth the cost.

 If you skip this crucial step, you are doing the equivalent of laying down thousands of dollars of unprotected cash in a space that is prone to rodent activity.
 Like insulation, cash bills are prime material for rat and mice nests – and nothing is going to stop these rodents from destroying your investment once they have access to it.